 The Dodgers liked what they had seen and re-signed Padilla for 2010, but injuries limited him to 16 starts.
 He pitched 95 innings, going 6-5, 4.07.
 He was still struggling with his health in 2011 and was limited to 9 outings, all of them out of the bullpen.
 He saved 3 games with a 4.15 ERA, making his last appearance on May 13th.
 He became a free agent after the season and was signed by the Boston Red Sox for 2012, making the team as a long reliever out of spring training.
 He went 4-1, 4.50 in 56 relief appearances for the Red Sox, pitching 50 innings.
 He picked up a save and struck out 51 opponents while walking only 15.

 On January 16, 2013, Padilla signed a one-year contract worth $3.25 million with the Fukuoka SoftBank Hawks of Japan's Central League.
 He was 3-6 with a 3.84 ERA and the team did not retain him for the next year.

-Padilla throws an extreme change-up, a very slow curveball that will reach the plate around 60 mph.
-While he only uses the pitch occasionally, it is quite effective, as his fastball, thrown with the same arm speed, can reach 92 or 93 mph.
+Padilla threw an extreme change-up, a very slow curveball that reached the plate around 60 mph.
+While he only used the pitch occasionally, it was quite effective, as his fastball, thrown with the same arm speed, could reach 92 or 93 mph.

 - NL All-Star (2002)